-27 Fun Growth Mindset Activities for Kids & Adults
+27 Fun Growth Mindset Activities to Inspire Kids & Adults in 2025

 What is the growth mindset?

 Our view of life drives our most basic thoughts and actions.
-The latest research tells us that there are two types of mindsets: fixed and growth.
+The latest research shows that there are two types of mindsets: fixed and growth.

-“A fixed mindset” person thinks that our levels of intelligence, character, and ability are permanent.
-We are what we are, and extraordinary people were born that way.
+“A fixed mindset” person believes that intelligence, character, and ability are permanent.
+You are who you are, and extraordinary people were born that way.

-• It’s easy to give up when the going gets tough.
+• give up when the going gets tough.

-• It’s easy to let our excuses get in the way of our dreams.
+• let your excuses get in the way of your dreams.

-• It’s easy to think that we don’t have enough talent or skills.
+• think that you don’t have enough talent or skills.

-But a “growth mindset” person believes that growth is limitless.
-They challenge themselves daily and use failure as a stepping stone for progress.
+A “growth mindset” person believes that growth is limitless.
+You challenge yourself daily and use failure as a stepping stone for progress.

 Which one do you think goes farther in life?

-growth mindset activities for kids and adults pin
+growth mindset vs fixed mindset activities for kids and adults pin

-These people are amazing!
-And wouldn’t it be great if we could all thrive through our challenges?
+Wouldn’t it be great if we could thrive through challenges?
 We can!
-Start with these hands-on growth mindset activities for your home or classroom…
+Start with hands-on growth mindset activities for your home or classroom!

 The world is built on engaging stories.
-And there are so many enchanting books that explain the growth mindset better than a lecture ever will.
+And many enchanting books explain growth mindset better than a lecture ever will.
 So, put books in your library that get the key concepts of growth across in a fun way.

-*Read this post on the best growth mindset books for kids and adults.
+*Read: best growth mindset books for kids and adults

 3. Ask Growth Mindset Questions for Kids (And Yourself)

-Next, use these questions daily at meal times or bedtime to encourage a shift in thinking:
+Next, use these questions at meal times or bedtime to encourage a thinking shift:

 • What did you do today that was hard?